niranjankala/niranjankala.github.io/_posts/2019-04-25-Create-Ionic-4-release-build-for-Android.md

 In this article, you will learn how to create ionic 4 release build for Android platform.

+### What is Ionic?
+Ionic framework is the free, open source toolkit for developing high-quality cross-platform apps for native iOS, Android, and the web—all from a single codebase.
+It allows us to develop UI using the famous frameworks e.g Angular, Vue.js, React etc.

 # Setting up release build for Android platform

 **Steps 1 -**